yunus-m/nhs_fft_sentiment_analysis/README.md

  ## Further avenues to explore
- - Combine domain adaptation with fine-tuning to get better TinyBERT performance
+ - Combine domain adaptation with fine-tuning with the aim of improving TinyBERT performance
  - Cluster analysis of the neutral/mixed responses
    - Being able to separate these out would help with surfacing critical comments and aid model training
  - Apply the methods explored so far to category tagging